ALETHEIA READING CIRCLE RECORDS, 1901-1994, 0.7 foot.

 Records of an organization established in 1939 to "awaken and sustain enthusiasm" in retreats for lay Catholic women, including clippings, correspondence with Bishop John J. Wright (the Episcopal advisor), photographs, and reports.
 These are the files of Pauline O. Kopmeier of Milwaukee, president from 1953 to 1956

 Records of an organization of women religious in the vocation apostolate.
-It merged in 1988 with the National Conference of Religious Vocation Directors to form the National Religious Vocation Conference.
+It merged with the National Conference of Religious Vocation Directors in 1988 to form the National

 PEÑA CALAC, JULIANA, PAPERS, 1891-1955, 0.2 foot.